edespino/cloudberry-site/docs/sql-stmts/alter-table.md

 **`column_name`**

 Name of a new or existing column.
-Note that Cloudberry Database distribution key columns must be treated with special care.
+Note that Apache Cloudberry distribution key columns must be treated with special care.
 Altering or dropping these columns can change the distribution policy for the table.

 **`new_column_name`**